dschaefer/dschaefer.github.io/_posts/2018-06-23-get-the-scoop.markdown

 ---
 layout: post
-title: Get the Scoop, a Homebrew for Windows
+title: Get the Scoop, a Homebrew for WindowsF
 author: Doug Schaefer
 tags:
 - eclipse